top of page

 “It may turn out that life is every bit as ubiquitous in the universe as it is on Earth, but it may also turn out that we are utterly alone.”

-Now don’t get me wrong, I still believe it is absolutely possible that we will discover incontrovertible evidence – perhaps before I finish this article - that life arose independently somewhere ‘off Earth’.
-On the other hand, I no longer take for granted such an independent eruption of life.
+For 70 years, extraterrestrial life was a fixed star in my firmament, a premise in my logos.
+But that was then!
+Now don’t get me wrong, I still believe it is absolutely possible that we will discover incontrovertible evidence – perhaps before I finish this article - that life arose independently somewhere else in Universe.
+But I no longer take that for granted.

 From childhood through middle age, my belief in the existence of extraterrestrial life marked me as a bit of a kook.
 But over the last 15 years, the rapid discovery of ‘exo-earths’ and the apparent ubiquity of precursor organic compounds has moved public opinion sharply in my direction.
 Except I’m not there anymore.
 I’ve moved on.
 Here’s why: